sikrvault/sikr/README.md

 will probably need a frontend to work with.
 You can use the default [sikre-frontend](https://github.com/clione/sikre-frontend) project.

+## Who uses it?

+The official password storage service called `Sikr` is going to use it.
+It's still on development (tied to the project) but you can reach it on http://sikr.io and http://api.sikr.io

 ## What does it use?

 * [Falcon microframework](http://falconframework.org/)